New Study: I3PI “Secret Shopper” Patients Improve Medical Care, Documentation, and Spending

-)-- Actors working for the Institute for Practice and Provider Performance Improvement, Inc. (I3PI) made undercover visits to 59 New Jersey doctor’s offices to gather information about how doctors treated common conditions.
-Following an initial set of visits, I3PI provided feedback and sent a second round of actors.
-Doctors substantially improved in the care they provided for smoking cessation, back pain, and depression, wrote more accurate notes in the medical record, and, compared with other practices that did not get the visits, spent less in treating diabetes and depression in their actual patients.
+Actors working for the Institute for Practice and Provider Performance Improvement, Inc. (I3PI) made undercover visits to New Jersey doctor’s offices to gather information about how doctors treated common conditions.
+Doctors substantially improved in the care they provided for smoking cessation, back pain, and depression, wrote more accurate notes, and spent less in treating diabetes and depression in their actual patients compared with other practices.

 According to Alan Schwartz, PhD, I3PI principal and lead author, the study, published in the Journal of General Internal Medicine and conducted in partnership with the American College of Physicians and Horizon Healthcare Services, Inc., is the first to demonstrate that medical secret shoppers (also known as “unannounced standardized patients”) can not only identify areas to improve care but can have impacts on insurance claim patterns among real patients of practices visited.
 Meshie Knight, program officer at the Robert Wood Johnson Foundation, which provided funding for the study, explained, “Like most of us, providers value opportunities for concrete and constructive feedback in order to improve—both in terms of remediating errors of omission and commission, but importantly in ensuring that the care people receive takes into account the reality of their lives—appropriately meeting their goals and their needs.
 Unannounced standardized patient (USP) programs allow us to assess health care delivery from the patient’s perspectives.
 They provide a unique window into patient-provider care encounters that benefit both patient and provider.